-The first step in designing a hull of a ship, is designing its shape and form.
+The first step in designing a hull of a ship is designing its shape and form.
 The form of the ship’s hull is estimated by means of various form coefficients, discussed as follows:

 Block Coefficient: Block coefficient is the ratio of the ship’s underwater volume to the volume of the imaginary rectangle enclosing the underwater portion of the hull.
-Since the length, breadth and height of this enclosing rectangle would be the length between perpendiculars, Maximum Beam, and Draft of the ship, the block coefficient is expressed as follows:
+Since the length, breadth, and height of this enclosing rectangle would be the length between perpendiculars, Maximum Beam, and Draft of the ship, the block coefficient is expressed as follows:

 Midship Coefficient: The midship coefficient is the ratio of the submerged area of the midship section to the enclosing rectangle.
 It is hence expressed as:

-There are a number of other form coefficients like prismatic Coefficient, Volumetric Coefficient, etc. which are basically parameters used to define the volumetric distribution of the ship’s hull along its length.
+There are a number of other form coefficients like prismatic Coefficient, Volumetric Coefficient, etc. which are basically the parameters used to define the volumetric distribution of the ship’s hull along its length.
 Once these coefficients are arrived at, from statistical studies, the hull lines are developed.